judiihh/holbertonschool-shell/basics/README.md

-#! /bin/bash
+#!/bin/bash
-this is a file for this directory
+A readme file for this directory